pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 6. Overly smart conponents: instead of waiting actions success in your components, you should use the state instead, also think you can do router in your effects, you can trigger toaster from your effects
 7. Large effects are problematic: When you're deciding where to re-allocate business logic put it (in priority order: (1.
 In external pure function > 2.
 In a selector > 3.
 In a service > 4.
 In an effect)): Selectors are easier to test and easier to understand.
 Services are slightly harder in both categories.
 Effects are the hardest of all.
 Only put code there that absolutely needs to go there (asynchronous call for instance).

+### Components

+So @ngrx/component (and partly @ngrx/component-store) are all about leveraging the observable as the primary means of change detection in Angular apps.
+The goal is to enable fully reactive Angular applications to run without Zone.js.
+Right now we accomplish this with two APIs:

+- observable$ | ngrxPush is a drop-in replacement for the async pipe.
+Unlike the async pipe the ngrxPush pipe will run change detection for you when the provided observable emits.
+It also handles errors a little more gracefully than the async pipe.
+- *ngrxLet="observable$ as value" is an alternative for *ngIf="observable$ | async as value" that handles falsey values correctly, lets you handle errors, and also runs change detection when the provided observable emits.

 ## PIPES

 ``